How Much Does a Cat Cost? A Small Price to Pay for Unconditional Love!

 Below are nine fascinating statistics about the monthly cost of owning a cat.

-As per an article published on ASPCA Pet Insurance, most cat owners should expect to spend $53 a month on their cat.
-These costs cover food, treats, toys, and also the potential for any veterinary bills.
+As per our own recent estimates, most cat owners should expect to spend $124 to $230 a month on their cat.
+These costs cover food, grooming, monthly insurance cost, treats, toys, and also the potential for any veterinary bills.

 When bringing home a new kitty, it’s easy to get carried away with everything, but it is important to set yourself a budget and stick to it.